Submit a Presentation Proposal

 - Higher ed workforce challenges

-- Legislative and regulatory compliance challenges (ACA, FMLA, Title IX, etc.)
+- Legislative and regulatory compliance challenges (FLSA, FMLA, Title IX, immigration, etc.)

 - HR metrics and leveraging technology